-Type of asset Explanation Examples Depreciating assets and liabilities 25 This is a very significant category.
+Type of asset Explanation Examples Depreciating assets and liabilities 38 This is a very significant category.
 The tax values of these things will decline as they are used up (or satisfied in the case of liabilities).
 The present capital allowances regime is but a subset (albeit an important one) of this approach.
-It is a complete departure from the 'all or nothing' (revenue versus capital) approach that is the general position under the current income tax law It includes things like profits á prendre, the corresponding liabilities, rights to use assets or get services, the liabilities to provide those assets or services, and the assets themselves Trading stock 26 At the end of each year there will be a choice of methods to value trading stock just like the current law.
-In fact, the current trading stock regime is a micro version of the Tax Value Method Goods available for sale in a retail store Financial assets and liabilities 27 These will have a tax value designed to implement the recommendation on the taxation of financial arrangements.
-28 When the return on such assets and liabilities is certain, they will have a rising or falling tax value, computed on the basis of internal rates of return, because of their relatively high liquidity.
-Even in the case of these 'near money' items, any taxation before realisation is based on accrued returns rather than on changes in the market value.
-In certain circumstances, a tax value can be set by reference to the market, but only at the option of the taxpayer It includes things like bonds and deferred interest securities
+It is a complete departure from the 'all or nothing' (revenue versus capital) approach that is the general position under the current income tax law It includes things like profits á prendre, the corresponding liabilities, rights to use assets or get services, the liabilities to provide those assets or services, and the assets themselves Depreciating assets and liabilities [Division 40] This is a very significant category.
+The tax values of these things will decline as they are used up (or satisfied in the case of liabilities).
+The present capital allowances regime is but a subset (albeit an important one) of this approach.
+This is a complete departure from the 'all or nothing' (revenue versus capital) approach that is the general position under the current income tax law Profits á prendre and the corresponding liabilities, rights to use assets or get services, the liabilities to provide those assets or services, and the assets themselves Trading stock 39 At the end of each year there will be a choice of methods to value trading stock just like the current law.
+In fact, the current trading stock regime is a micro version of the Tax Value Method Goods available for sale in a retail store